Dean Hall Plantation - Moncks Corner Berkeley County South Carolina SC

 • 1842 – Dr. John Irving wrote a book about the families and plantations along the Cooper River.
 He described Dean Hall as follows:

 "It resembles a well ordered village more than that of a single plantation.
-The residence of the proprietor - the condition of the fields - the banks - the white and cleanly appearance of the negro houses - the mill and thrashing machine in complete order, all excite a strong feeling of admiration, and stamp at once the proprietor as an experienced and skillful planter" (Irving, p.
-25).
+The residence of the proprietor - the condition of the fields - the banks - the white and cleanly appearance of the negro houses - the mill and thrashing machine in complete order, all excite a strong feeling of admiration, and stamp at once the proprietor as an experienced and skillful planter" (7, p.
+25) .

-• 1856 – William Agustus Carson died.
-The plantation was sold to Elias Nonus Ball.
-Ball later sold it during the Civil War for Confederate Securities (National Register, p.
-3).
+• 1856 – William Augustus Carson died.
+The plantation was later sold by his estate's executors to Elias Nonus Ball for Confederate Securities (1, p.
+3) (9, p.
+234).

-• ? – Caroline Petigru Carson, William Carson's widow, filed a law suit to recover Dean Hall.
-Apparently, Elias Ball did not have the money to pay for the plantation (Irving, p.
-27).
+• ? – Caroline Petigru Carson, William Carson's widow, filed a law suit to recover Dean Hall as Confederate Securities had no value (7, p.
+27) (9, p.
+234).

-Her sons, William and James, returned to the plantation from time to time and attempted to plant there, but nothing really came of their endeavors (Irving, p.
+Caroline's sons, William and James, returned to the plantation from time to time and attempted to plant there, but nothing really came of their endeavors (7, p.
 27).

 • 1909 – Benjamin Rufus Kittredge purchased the plantation from James Carson.
-He modernized the house and created what is known today as Cypress Gardens (National Register, p.
+He modernized the house and created what is known today as Cypress Gardens (1, p.
 3).

 • 1932 – Benjamin Kittredge opened Cypress Gardens to the public.